zapabug/madtrips/src/components/community/README.md

 - Graph loading is optimized with timeouts and error handling
 - Image loading is done incrementally and cached
 - The cache system prevents unnecessary network requests and calculations

+## Recent Changes

+### April 2025
+- Removed `CacheUsageExample` component as it was only intended for demonstration and development purposes.
+The example is still available in documentation form at `public/assets/docs/CacheUsageExample.md` for reference, but is no longer part of the production codebase.
+- Removed `ClearGraphCache` component as it was redundant and not aligned with the current cache API.